damienmaier/encrypted-vault/implementation.md

 Each client organization has an associated **private / public key pair**.
 This pair of keys is what allows the client to encrypt and decrypt the data stored on the server.
 Retrieving the public / private key pair is the first thing the client does when he accesses the vault.

-The public / private key pair of an organization never changes.

 ### Data stored on the server

 For each client organization, the server stores a list of usernames and encrypted private key shares.
 It also stores the public key of the organization.